-Categories 9 (downstream transportation and distribution) and 10 (processing of sold products) are calculated by applying measured or estimated carbon intensity factors for each segment of the value chain to hydrocarbon net sales volumes (equity production) from our controlled upstream assets.
+Categories 9 (downstream transportation and distribution) and 10 (processing of sold products) are calculated by applying measured or estimated carbon intensity factors for each segment of the value chain to hydrocarbon net product sales (equity production volumes) from our controlled upstream assets.

-Categories 11 (use of sold products) and 12 (endof-life treatment of sold products) are calculated together by applying U.S. EPA combustion emission factors to hydrocarbon net sales volume (equity production) from our controlled upstream assets.
+Categories 11 (use of sold products) and 12 (endof-life treatment of sold products) are calculated together by applying U.S. EPA combustion emission factors to hydrocarbon net product sales (equity production volumes) from our controlled upstream assets.

-Approximately 8% of crude oil and NGL volumes and 1.9% of (dry) natural gas volumes have been excluded to account for non-energy uses and net carbon storage.
+Approximately 8% of crude oil and NGL volumes and 1.9% of (dry) natural gas volumes have been excluded to account for non-energy uses and net carbon storage.1

-Categories 13 (downstream leased assets) and 14 (franchises) are not applicable as Vitol does not lease non-controlled assets in which it holds equity nor operate franchises in the course of its normal activities, whilst emissions from leased controlled assets are already captured in scope 1.
+Categories 13 (downstream leased assets) and 14 (franchises) are not applicable as Vitol does not lease non-controlled assets in which it holds equity nor operate franchises in the course of its business activities, whilst emissions from leased controlled assets are already captured in scope 1.

-Category 15 (investments) has been split into two subcategories for transparency, and calculated consistently with our methodology used for scopes 1, 2, and 3:
+Category 15 (investments) has been split into two subcategories for transparency and is calculated consistently with the methodology used for scopes 1, 2, and 3:

-- 3.15a includes scope 1 and 2 emissions reported by all of Vitol's non-controlled investments across business segments, adjusted for our equity share - 3.15b includes scope 3 categories 9, 10, 11 and 12 applied to hydrocarbon net sales volumes (equity production) from our non-controlled upstream assets.
+- 3.15a includes scope 1 and 2 emissions reported by all of Vitol's non-controlled investments across business segments, adjusted for our equity share - 3.15b includes scope 3 categories 9, 10, 11 and 12 applied to hydrocarbon net product sales (equity production volumes) from our noncontrolled upstream assets.